-After you have completed the wizard, you can right click on the screen to enter the main menu bar.
+After you have completed the wizard, you can right click on the screen to pop up main menu bar.
 Refer to the following figure and table for the description of main menu and sub-menus.

-Figure 2-11 Main Menu Bar
+Figure 2-12 Main Menu Bar